tannergaucher/blog/content/blog/2019/Best-Learning-Strategies-For-Beginners-Video-By-Andy-Sterkowitz/index.md

 - Avoid cramming
 - Better to spread learning out over time
 - If taking a 7 hour course, better 7 days of 1 hour than 1 day of 7 hours
-- Spreading out over time means revisiting.
-Forgetting and re-remembering
+- Spreading out over time means revisiting, revising, forgetting, and re-remembering

-## Teaching Concepts that You've Just Learned
+## Teach Concepts that You've Just Learned

 - Best way to test your knowledge of something you've just learned is to write a blog post about it
-- Write about it, or explain concept to others
+- Try to explaine the concept to others
-- Can shed light on grey areas that you think you know well
+- This will shed light on gaps in your own knowledge

 ## Keep Track of All Things You Have Questions About

-- Keep track of all your why?
-- Don't always want to go down a rabit hole, switch contexts, when you have a question
 - Keep a list of things that you don't understand
+- Don't always want switch contexts and go down a rabbit hole when you have a question
 - Later on, persue these questions as time permits

 ## Know How to Rest and Recover